mpjovanovich/macro-md/README.md

 ### Inline vs Block Macros

-Because `macro-md` is a markdown post-processor, the content supplied to the macros is processed markdown.
+`macro-md` is a markdown post-processor, so content supplied to the macros is HTML.
 The context of a macro determines whether the returned is treated as inline or block content.
 A Macro that is preceded and followed by a line break is a block level macro.
 Anything else is an inline macro.

 ## API